telefonicaid/iotagent-node-lib/doc/getting-started.md

 ## Getting Started

-Every IoT Agent whcih uses the library is different, but the concepts for provisioning IoT devices remain the same regardless of protocol.
+Every IoT Agent which uses the library is different, but the concepts for provisioning IoT devices remain the same regardless of protocol.

 ### `config.js` - IoT Agent settings